Aliases for GNG3 Gene

 GeneCards Summary for GNG3 Gene

 GNG3 (G Protein Subunit Gamma 3) is a Protein Coding gene.
-Among its related pathways are Circadian entrainment and NFAT and Cardiac Hypertrophy.
+Among its related pathways are Signaling by GPCR and Presynaptic function of Kainate receptors.
 GO annotations related to this gene include GTPase activity and G-protein coupled receptor binding.
 An important paralog of this gene is GNG2.

 UniProtKB/Swiss-Prot for GNG3 Gene